Undergraduate Art History Courses

 Dr. Julia Guernsey

-This course, which carries Writing and Individual Inquiry Flags, provides an introduction to the discipline of art history and to some of the most significant methodological approaches and challenges to the study of art and visual culture.
-This course does not follow a lecture format but instead focuses on class discussion, active participation, and collaborative learning.
+This course provides an introduction to the discipline of art history and to some of the most significant methodological approaches and challenges to the study of art and visual culture.
+The course does not follow a lecture format but instead focuses on class discussion, active participation, and collaborative learning.
 Our goal is to become familiar with the fundamental characteristics and objectives of various methods and traditions in art history, and to create a productive environment in which to analyze, critique, compare, and utilize them.
-Because this class carries both Writing and Individual Inquiry flags, emphasis will also be placed on a series of written assignments and papers that enable the student to more fully research and explore a topic of particular art historical interest to her/him/them.
+Because this class carries both Writing and Independent Inquiry flags, emphasis will also be placed on a series of written assignments and papers that enable the student to more fully research and explore a topic of particular art historical interest to her/him/them.